MWKSolution/python-cheat_sheet/Standard_Library/types/bytes.md

 # Binary
+1. Defining bytes
+2. Defining bytearray
+3. operations, operators (bytes, bytearray)
+4. Methods (bytes, bytearray)
+   1. fromhex(), hex()
+   2. decode()
+   3. rest...
+5. memoryview

+---

+## Defining bytes
 bytes is a immutable sequence of small integers in the range 0 to 255.
-bytesarray is mutable sequence of small integers in the range 0 to 255.

-## Defining bytes
 ```python
 a = b'dfsdfsdfs'  # a = b'dfsdfsdfs'
 t = type(a)       # t = <class 'bytes'>